ozzie-lam/rebyte-docs/agents/quick-start.md

 * Click the "Generate Agent Template" button and we will generate a basic template for you to build from.

 * You can change the name, description and visibility of the agent and add tags for more information.
-Or you can simply regenerate the template if you think the current template is not good.
+Or you can simply regenerate the template if you don't like the current one.

 <figure><img src="../images/9.png" alt=""></figure>